MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/inventory-how-register-new-items.md

 ---
-title: 'How to: Register New Items| Microsoft Docs'
+title: Create Item Cards for Goods or Services| Microsoft Docs
-description: Create cards for new physical products, that you sell from inventory in e.g. pieces, or for services, that you sell as hours.
+description: You create item cards for services that you sell as hours and for physical products, such as assembly items, finished goods, components, or raw material, that you sell from your inventory.
 documentationcenter:
 author: SorenGP
 ms.service: dynamics365-financials